History of the United States Virgin Islands: Post-emancipation labor and migration

 After the abolition of slavery in 1848, conditions for formerly enslaved workers on the islands did not improve significantly.
-Workers were paid meager rates, struggled to provide for themselves, and in most cases, were still employed at the same plantations as before the rebellion.
-A labor law of 1849 mandated a working wage but also ruled that workers could only change employment once a year on October 1.
-Continued insecurity and unrest among the working population eventually led to the 1878 St. Croix labor riot, in which most of Frederiksted and around 50 surrounding plantations were destroyed by fire.
-Conditions and pay improved slightly after the rebellion, though the freed slave population continued to be exploited and discriminated against.
+Workers were paid meager rates, struggled to provide for themselves, and in many cases, were forced to work at the same plantations as before the rebellion.
+Regulations proposed by planters to maintain their labor force eventually resulted in the Labor Act of 1849.
+The act created a system of serfdom which gave plantation owners sweeping rights over their contract laborers.
+To much of the freed population, this system was merely a new form of bondage, and their continued struggle eventually led to the 1878 St. Croix labor riot, in which most of Frederiksted and around 50 surrounding plantations were destroyed by fire.
+Conditions and pay improved slightly after the rebellion, though they continued to be exploited and discriminated against.